This easy peach crisp recipe takes just 10 minutes to prep and gives you soft, jammy peaches and a buttery, golden topping that stays crisp.

 Bake your peach crisp in a preheated oven at 375°F / 190°C (170° fan-assisted) for 35-40 minutes, or until the topping is a lovely golden brown color and the peach juices are bubbling up at the edges.

-Let the peach crisp sit on the counter for 15 minutes to allow the peach juices to thicken slightly before serving.
+Let it sit on the counter for 15 minutes to allow the peach juices to thicken slightly before serving.

-This is a wonderfully cozy dessert, so it's best served warm - either fresh from the oven (15 minutes after baking) or reheated.
-If reheating, bake it in the oven for 15 minutes so the peaches are warmed through and the topping can crisp up again.
+This is a wonderfully cozy dessert, so it's best served warm - either fresh from the oven or reheated.

-Peach crisp is delicious on its own.
-For an extra indulgent treat, serve it with garnishes like my creamy custard, a drizzle of homemade caramel sauce, or a generous scoop of vanilla ice cream.
+Peach crisp is delicious on its own, but is extra dreamy combined with warm custard sauce, a drizzle of homemade caramel sauce, or a generous scoop of vanilla ice cream.

 Storage

-Peach crisp is best served fresh, but if there are any leftovers, let them come to room temperature and then store them in the refrigerator in an airtight container for up to 5 days.
+Peach crisp is best served fresh from the oven, but if there are any leftovers, let them come to room temperature and then store them covered in the fridge for up to 5 days.

-When you are ready to enjoy, pop it back in the oven for 15 minutes until it is heated all the way through and the crisp topping is crunchy.
+To reheat, pop it back in the oven for 15 minutes until the peaches are warmed through and the topping can crisp up again.

 If you have a question about this recipe that isn't answered here, please write it in the comment section, and I will get back to you as soon as I can.